 Many factors play a role in causing a divorce.
-Adultery can be a big one.
+Adultery is often a big one.
 Infidelity often has a destructive, devastating impact on a marriage.
-It’s a huge breach of trust, and in many cases, perhaps even most, if one spouse is caught having an affair, it leads to the end of a union.
+It’s a huge breach of trust.
+In many cases, perhaps even most, if one spouse is caught having an affair, it leads to the end of a union.

 How does adultery affect divorce?